kookkui/SoloRPGs/Riftbreakers - Second Edition/Heart Abilities/Might Heart/Unbound Fury.md

 ---
-HeartAbCost: 4
+HeartAbCost: 5
 HeartAbHeart: Might
-HeartDef: "Agility"
+HeartDef: Endurance
-HeartDes: You perform a free Weapon Strike with a melee weapon that deals its damage to 2 targets within range.
+HeartDes: All targets within the area of effect become Stunned for D4 rounds.
-HeartFlav: "*You swing your weapon in a wide arc, striking your foes.*"
+HeartFlav: "*You let out a blood-curdling roar, confusing and freezing in place all your enemies.*"
-HeartAbRange: 0
+HeartAbRange: "0"
-prime: false
+prime: true
 ---

 >[!crafting]  %%FAKE TITLE HERE%%